How to Design Effective In-Store Visual Marketing.

 What is Visual Marketing?

-Visual marketing communicates a brand’s value or message to customers using visual elements such as photographs, graphics, and video in an engaging format.
+Visual marketing and design communicates a brand’s value or message to customers using visual elements such as photographs, graphics, and video in an engaging format.
 People respond to visual information better than any other type – the human brain processes images 60,000 faster than text, while visuals constitute 90% of information transmitted to the brain.

 This makes visual marketing a particularly effective means of connecting with your customers.

 Begin with your brand and the message you want to convey.
 What are your values?
 What does your brand stand for?
 Are you fresh and modern or more traditional and established?
-Having a clear understanding of your brand is crucial in successfully communicating to customers.
+Having a clear understanding of your brand is crucial in successfully communicating with customers.
 A strong brand story should make a clear connection between your brand and how it helps your customer and should be at the heart of all your marketing images and messages.

 Think of your customer’s journey through your store and position your marketing messages at appropriate points.
 Create an eye-catching entrance by carefully curating attractive window displays but avoid excessive messages at the entrance.
 Customers need a short period to acclimatize to their environment – a decompression zone – to maximize their comfort in a new setting.